SamTheCoder777/E7-RTA-Helper/readme.md

 - **It uses too much cpu/resources**
 	- The image recognition algorithm is set to use all the available resources by default.
 Consider lowering `OpenCV Number of Threads` to `1` or lower number instead of `-1` in the `performance settings`
+ - **It is stuck at `Server Connected (1/2)`**
+ 	- Make sure to have Git installed and on PATH (It should have been installed on PATH if you just downloaded git with default settings)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features